 2. Surfshark – the best-value VPN on the market

 If you want to save a bit of cash – Peacock itself is free, after all – then Surfshark is the best-value option.
 At just $2.49 a month, it's an absolute bargain, but performs like a premium-priced product.
 You'll also get unlimited connections so you can use it on as many devices as you want.View Deal

 3. NordVPN – the biggest name is super secure

 NordVPN is likely a name you've heard, and it's a great Peacock VPN that really focuses on security.
-With great encryption plus excellent streaming unblocking and speeds, it's earned its place on this list – and at $3.71 a month, it's great value as well.View Deal
+With great encryption plus excellent streaming unblocking and speeds, it's earned its place on this list – and it's great value as well.View Deal

 The five best Peacock VPNs today

 If you've seen many of our other VPN guides, you'll recognize ExpressVPN.
-As our top-rated VPN we consider it to be the yardstick for other services to be measured against, and for all-round capability we haven't yet found one that can beat it.
+As our top-rated VPN we consider it to be the yardstick against which other services are measured, and for all-round capability we haven't yet found one that can beat it.

 Your Peacock VPN needs great speeds, and Express delivers.
 In our testing we reported a very minimal reduction of just 6-8% on a 75MB UK line, with speeds regularly heading north of 200MB on our 600MB US line.
 That's more than enough to stream any level of HD video without any buffering whatsoever.